 Preferred: 408-924-7883 (Email Preferred)

-Elizabeth Mullen is an Assistant Professor of Management at San Jose State University.
+Elizabeth Mullen is an Associate Professor of Management at San Jose State University.
 Her research uses experimental social psychological methods to investigate questions involving justice and ethics.
 In particular, her work on organizational justice investigates the roles that people’s emotions, values, and moral convictions play in shaping their perceptions of fairness and reactions to transgressions.
 In addition, her work on ethics focuses on how individuals regulate and evaluate their own and others’ ethical behavior.

 Prior to joining the School of Management at SJSU in 2015, she was an Associate Professor of Management at George Washington University from 2013 – 2015, an Assistant and Associate Professor of Organizational Behavior at the Stanford Graduate School of Business from 2006-2013, and a post-doctoral fellow at the Kellogg Graduate School of Management at Northwestern University from 2004-2006.
 She received her PhD in social psychology from the University of Illinois at Chicago.
+At SJSU, she teaches courses on organizational behavior and negotiations to undergraduate and MBA students.

 For more information about Elizabeth’s publications and vitae please visit: http://elizabeth.mullen.socialpsychology.org/